Manchester: Religion

 Since the 2001 census, the proportion of Christians in Manchester has fallen by 22 per cent from 62.4 per cent to 48.7 per cent in 2011.
-The proportion of those with no religious affiliation rose by 58.1 per cent from 16 per cent to 25.3 per cent, whilst the proportion of Muslims increased by 73.6 per cent from 9.1 per cent to 15.8 per cent.
+The proportion of those with no religious affiliation rose by 58.1 per cent from 16 per cent to 25.3 per cent.
+The proportion of Muslims increased by 73.6 per cent, from 9.1 per cent to 15.8 per cent.
 The size of the Jewish population in Greater Manchester is the largest in Britain outside London.

 Ethnicity

 In terms of ethnic composition, the City of Manchester has the highest non-white proportion of any district in Greater Manchester.
-Statistics from the 2011 census showed that 66.7 per cent of the population was White (59.3 per cent White British, 2.4 per cent White Irish, 0.1 per cent Gypsy or Irish Traveller, 4.9 per cent Other White – although the size of mixed European and British ethnic groups is unclear, there are reportedly over 25,000 people in Greater Manchester of at least partial Italian descent alone, which represents 5.5 per cent of the population of Greater Manchester).
-4.7 per cent were mixed race (1.8 per cent White and Black Caribbean, 0.9 per cent White and Black African, 1.0 per cent White and Asian, 1.0 per cent other mixed), 17.1 per cent Asian (2.3 per cent Indian, 8.5 per cent Pakistani, 1.3 per cent Bangladeshi, 2.7 per cent Chinese, 2.3 per cent other Asian), 8.6 per cent Black (5.1 per cent African, 1.6 per cent other Black), 1.9 per cent Arab and 1.2 per cent of other ethnic heritage.
+The 2021 census showed that 56.8 per cent of the population was White.
+48.7 per cent were White British, 1.7 per cent White Irish, 0.1 per cent Gypsy or Irish Traveller, 6.2 per cent Other White.
+The size of mixed European and British ethnic groups is unclear.
+There are reportedly over 25,000 people in Greater Manchester of at least partial Italian descent alone, which represents 5.5 per cent of the population of Greater Manchester.

+In 2021, 5.2 per cent were mixed race (1.8 per cent White and Black Caribbean, 1.1 per cent White and Black African, 1.1 per cent White and Asian, 1.2 per cent other mixed), 20.9 per cent Asian (2.7 per cent Indian,11.9 per cent Pakistani, 1.8 per cent Bangladeshi, 2.3 per cent Chinese, 2.2 per cent other Asian), 12 per cent Black (8.7 per cent African, 1.9 per cent Caribbean, 1.4 per cent other Black), 2.7 per cent Arab and 2.4 per cent of other ethnic heritage.

-Kidd identifies Moss Side, Longsight, Cheetham Hill, Rusholme, as centres of population for ethnic minorities.
+Moss Side, Longsight, Cheetham Hill, and Rusholme are population centres for ethnic minorities.
 Manchester's Irish Festival, including a St Patrick's Day parade, is one of Europe's largest.
-There is also a well-established Chinatown in the city with a substantial number of Chinese restaurants and supermarkets.
-The area also attracts large numbers of Chinese students to the city who, in attending the local universities, contribute to Manchester having the third-largest Chinese population in Europe.
+There is a well-established Chinatown in the city.
+The area attracts large numbers of Chinese students who, in attending the local universities, contribute to Manchester having the third-largest Chinese population in Europe.

 Ethnicity of Manchester, from 1971 to 2021: